Fennel History, Family Crest & Coats of Arms

 The surname Fennel was first found in Norfolk where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Fennel family
+Early History of the Fennel family

 This web page shows only a small excerpt of our Fennel research.
 Another 78 words (6 lines of text) covering the years 1150, 1292, 1296, and 1661 are included under the topic Early Fennel History in all our PDF Extended History products and printed products wherever possible.